junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You could say that."
 Dean takes a casual drag from his glass.

 "Then why don't you go back to her?"
-Butch asks, not in a manner of probing , but genuinely curious like a friend would.
+Butch asks, not in a manner of probing, but genuinely curious like a friend would.

 Dean decides there is no point in correcting the pronoun, just to avoid complicating things.
 "I'm on my way," he says, as much of a fact as he can offer.
 "We got separated, so now I need to figure out my way home."